spence-s/spence-s-starter-template/README.md

 ### Run the hello world

-This start is already set up to run typescript code out of the box via ts-nodes experimental loader.
+This starter-template is already set up to run typescript code out of the box via ts-node's experimental loader.

 `npm run dev`